-In performing its functions, the Board may delegate any of its powers to a Board Committee or to other persons in accordance with the Articles of

-Association of the Company and these Terms of Reference, however the Board remains responsible for the oversight of any such powers delegated by it.
+In performing its functions, the Board may delegate any of its powers to a Board Committee or to other persons in accordance with the Articles of Association of the Company and the Terms of Reference, however the Board remains responsible for the oversight of any such powers delegated by it.

-The Board shall agree from time to time to the delegation of executive powers to be exercised by sub-committees.
 The Board has established four committees namely the Audit Committee, the Risk Committee, the Investment Committee, the Nominations and Remuneration Committees.
-The constitution and terms of reference of the committees and their specific powers shall be approved by the Board of Directors and duly minutised.
+The constitution and terms of reference of the committees and their specific powers shall be approved by the Board of Directors and duly recorded.
 These constitutions and terms of reference are detailed in the Corporate Governance Manual of the Company under the heading Committees.